 Here are some of the biggest business names with long term beards:

-Steve Jobs – The former Apple CEO was one of the best examples of how the image of a CEO has changed over the years with his well trimmed, graying beard.
+Steve Jobs – The late Apple CEO was one of the best examples of how the image of a CEO has changed over the years with his well trimmed, graying beard.
 That independent style reflected his image as an against-the-stream kind of guy and an innovator.

 Steve Wozniak, Apple – Everybody loves Woz and his Grizzly Adams/geek chic mashup.